javascript-tutorial/en.javascript.info/1-js/09-classes/03-static-properties-methods/article.md

 ## Summary

-Static methods are used for the functionality that belongs to the class "as a whole", doesn't relate to a concrete class instance.
+Static methods are used for the functionality that belongs to the class "as a whole".
+It doesn't relate to a concrete class instance.

 For example, a method for comparison `Article.compare(article1, article2)` or a factory method `Article.createTodays()`.